mtumjinga/youtube-clone-gcp/README.md

 1. User requests reach Cloud DNS
 2. Traffic is routed through Cloud CDN
 3. Static content is served from Cloud Storage
-4. Load Balancer routes requests to instances
+4. The Load Balancer routes requests to instances
-5. Compute Engine runs containerized application
+5. Compute Engine runs the containerized application
-6. Container images pulled from Artifact Registry
+6. Container images are pulled from Artifact Registry
-7. NGINX serves as reverse proxy
+7. NGINX serves as a reverse proxy
-8. React frontend served from built assets
+8. The React frontend is served from built assets
 9. Express.js handles API requests
-10. Backend connects to MongoDB
+10. The backend connects to MongoDB
 11. Firebase handles authentication
-12. Media content stored in Cloud Storage
+12. Media content is stored in Cloud Storage

 # Setup